buzzqw/TUS/OBSS/markdown-separati/en/43-obss-monster-manual.md

 ## Special Traits

-Special traits (which appear after a monster's challenge rating but before any Actions or reactions) are peculiarities that will likely play a role in a combat encounter and that require explanations.
+Special traits (which appear after a monster' \*\*s challenge rating but before any Actions or reactions) are peculiarities that will likely play a role in a combat encounter and that require explanations.

 ## Spells